What Is Refractive Surgery?

 It is rare for insurance to pay for refractive eye surgery.
 Please contact your insurance company to understand your benefits.
 While coverage by insurance is rare, it is important to note that refractive eye surgeries are HSA and FSA-eligible.
 Contact your administrator for your HSA or FSA benefits to learn more.

 Shaper, Clearer Vision

 When it comes to your eyesight, visiting an experienced ophthalmologist can offer optimal results for your vision and quality of life.
 The eye surgeons at Rothchild Eye Institute in Delray Beach, FL are exceptionally skilled in refractive surgeries and can help you choose the ideal solution for vision correction.
-Please contact our friendly team today to schedule an appointment or to learn more about the insurance and financing plans we accept.
+Please contact our friendly team today to schedule an appointment or to learn more about the insurance and financing plans we accept for your eyesight operation.